shrawani-raut/ACM_project/README.md

 ## **Dataset used**

+Raw JSON file was parsed and converted to CSV file.

 The dataset contains problem title, description, input_description, output_description, problem_class (Easy/Medium/Hard) and problem_score (numeric).
 All training and test splits were created from this single dataset.

 ## **Approach and models used**